 Harter, Final Report, supra, p.
 63.

-We note that our sister agency, CalRecycle, has adopted regulations that apply to the land application of compostable materials.
-(See Guidance: Land Application of Compostable Materials and/or Digestate at <https://www2.calrecycle.ca.gov/Docs/Web/121929> (as of June 10, 2026).)
+We note that our sister agency, the California Department of Resources Recycling and Recovery (CalRecycle), has adopted regulations that apply to the land application of compostable materials.
+(See Guidance: Land Application of Compostable Materials and/or Digestate at <https://www2.calrecycle.ca.gov/Docs/Web/121929> (as of Aug.
+22, 2026).)
 Nothing in this order is intended to interfere with CalRecycle’s authority in this regard.

 State Water Board Order WQ 2018-0002, p.
 2.

 In its letter commenting on our October 1, 2024, draft order, Rosemont Advocates for a Clean/Safe Environment contends that dairies’ discharges of manure to land in excess of agronomic rates renders the discharge unlawful and reclassifies it into a waste disposal site subject to the requirements for waste disposal sites in title 27 of the Code of California Regulations.
 While we appreciate the point, there is nothing in our regulations that requires that result.
-This Order imposes a regulatory framework that addresses the problem in a different manner.
+This order imposes a regulatory framework that addresses the problem in a different manner.

 Id., p.
 38, § 2.2.4.